Home > Business > Human resources > Continuous improvement: focus on onboarding

 3-The telephone pre-selection interview

-4- Face-to-face (or remote) interview
+4- Face-to-face (or remote) interviews

-5- The decision circuit
+5- The decision-making circuit

-6- The response to the candidate
+6- Response to the candidate

 The mid-term interview: self-criticism and questioning